-The Library's investment in capital assets net of accumulated depreciation for governmental activities as of June 30, 2018 and 2017 is \$85.8 million and \$81.8 million, respectively.
-Capital assets include land, buildings and buildings improvements, books, furniture and fixtures, and construction in progress.
+The Library's investment in capital assets net of accumulated depreciation for governmental activities as of June 30, 2019 and 2018 is \$94.4 million and \$85.8 million, respectively.
+Capital assets include land, buildings and buildings improvements, books, furniture and fixtures, intangible assets, and construction in progress.